Private Wasserstein Distance: Experiments

-In this section, we employ CIFAR10, Fashion, and MNIST datasets as case studies to provide both quantitative and qualitative analyses among DirectWad, FedWad, and TriangleWad.
-The quantitative analysis presents the approximation gap and average computation time, which are summarized in Table \ref{quantitative_comp}.
-For data processing, we randomly select subsets $\mu$ and $\nu$ with equal sizes~(100$\slash$500$\slash$1000), and their distributions do not necessarily to be identical.
-We introduce two noisy datasets, $D_1^{\text{noise}}$ and $D_2^{\text{noise}}$, derived from the clean dataset $\mu$, where a subset of samples is corrupted by Gaussian noise in their features.
-Specifically, $D_1^{\text{noise}}$ contains 20 noisy data points, while $D_2^{\text{noise}}$ contains 50 noisy data points.
-For TriangleWad, we explore two defense data: $D^{\text{ones}}$, representing an all-ones matrix, and $D^{\text{random}}$, representing a matrix with values drawn from a normal distribution.
-We obverse that with $D^{\text{ones}}$, TriangleWad exhibits no error gap with direct calculations as the sample size increases.
-With $D^{\text{random}}$, the distance is similar to FedWad.
-Additionally, it achieves an evaluation time that is 20 times faster than FedWad on average.
-These findings underscore the efficiency of our approach without compromising estimation precision.
+We employ CIFAR10, Fashion, and MNIST datasets as case studies to provide both quantitative and qualitative analyses among DirectWad, FedWad, and TriangleWad.
+DirectWad calculates Wasserstein distance with raw data directly, which is our ground truth.
+We will compare FedWad and TriangleWad in terms of their approximation differences from the ground truth and the average computation time and the results are summarized in Table \ref{quantitative_comp}.
+For data processing, we randomly select subsets $\mu$ and $\nu$ with equal sizes~(100$\slash$500$\slash$1000), and their distributions do not necessarily to be identical. $D^{\text{noise}}_1$ and $D^{\text{noise}}_2$ are derived from the clean data $\mu$, with the former containing 20 noisy data points and the latter containing 50 noisy data points.
+The noisy type is to add the Gaussian noise in the feature space.
+For fair comparisons, we set $\gamma = \xi^{(0)} \sim \mathcal{N}(0,1)$ for TriangleWad and FedWad, and the iteration epoch is set as $30$ for FedWad because the optimization round does not affect the distance significantly when attaining the local convergence~\cite{rakotomamonjyfederated}.
+DirectWad provides the ground truth distance.
+FedWad is our baseline, using the triangle inequality to approximate the distance.
+The average gap refers to the distance gap with DirectWad, while the average time represents the computational cost.
+Therefore, TriangleWad provides competitive approximation accuracy with less computational time compared to FedWad.
+These findings emphasize the efficiency of our approach without compromising estimation precisions.

+We also provide more qualitative analysis for both image data and textual data in Appendix~\ref{qualitative_vis}.
+For such analysis, we anticipate that the shared measure will reveal minimal information from the raw data: for image data, visual elements should be unrecognizable, and for text data, fewer raw words will be retrieved.